timcappalli/blog.timcappalli.me/content/post/nonprofits-2024/index.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

-As 2024 draws to a close, I'm grateful for the many organizations working tirelessly to make the world a better place.
-Here are a few nonprofits that have captured my heart and inspired me to give back in 2024.

 ## [Digital Identity Advancement Foundation](https://digitalidadvancement.org/)

 > The Foundation’s goal is to foster global opportunities for people to study and explore digital identity.
 The Foundation helps address a critical problem in digital identity today: a global lack of diverse talent and knowhow.
 As a charitable organization, it seeks to grow the practice of digital identity through the issuance of scholarships and grants.